 At the time of this writing, no online tutorials in English exist on applying mannequin eyelashes.
 So, prepared for trial and error, I selected the Cirque Du Soleil "Mystical" style of eyelashes because of the solid band at the base that looked ideal for applying adhesive.
 In retrospect, I would have preferred a style that did not have glitter along the base, as these do, because that area must be covered with glue to fit properly into the eye opening of the mannequin.
 The glitter was tightly applied, and only a little shed in the process.
 These eyelashes were not quite wide enough to fit across the entire upper eye, so if possible, find a style in an extended width that can be cut to fit.
 False eyelashes made for humans are better for use with mannequins than the thick plastic eyelashes made for dolls.

-My guess is that eyelashes are glued to fiberglass mannequins with permanent superglue.
+My guess is that eyelashes are glued to fiberglass mannequins with permanent superglue, though tacky glue dots would be recommended and less damaging.
 Because my mannequin is foam, I wanted to avoid glue that would soak in and harden the area.
 Furthermore, many types of liquid glue dissolve foam, which would be disastrous.
 Adhesive dots are popular among paper artists, and I found the 3/16" mini ExtremeTac squares from the Adhesive Squares brand to offer the strongest hold.
 Other glue dot products I tried were not as strong as this brand which can be purchased online at Glue Arts.
 If glue dots are used on fiberglass, then try the more gentle brands first to avoid damaging the paint in case a re-application is needed.
 The fuzzy foam surface of the Poly Star Lady mannequin requires stronger adhesive, and even the ExtremeTac squares can be pulled away, though not easily.
 Use caution with other surfaces, since ExtremeTac squares permanently bond metal, wood and paper.